WELCOME TO IE UNIVERSITY

 The life of an IE University student is a unique experience.

-The IE University student's timetable includes classes, meetings with fellow students and advisors, meetings with the Career Services team, extracurricular activities organized by the Student Office, and events organized by the students themselves through their clubs.
+Students' timetables are made up of classes, meetings with fellow students and advisors, meetings with the Careers Advice team, extracurricular activities organized by the Student Office, and events organized by the students themselves through their clubs.

-The Student Office also offers students a personalized service regarding matters to do with immigration, health, accommodation, and services in Madrid and Segovia.
+The Student Office also offers students a personalized service regarding matters to do with immigration, health, accommodation and other services in Madrid and Segovia.

-The transport network includes a rail network that is fully integrated with the subway, buses, and airport, and its interchanges make transferring from one form of transport to another easy.
+The transport system includes a rail network that is fully integrated with the subway, buses and airport, and its interchanges make transferring from one form of transport to another easy.
 Madrid's subway system is, in fact, the second most extensive in Western Europe.

-The climate in Madrid is dry and annual rainfall is not excessive; the city boasts blue skies worthy of a Velazquez.
-Summers are hot and winters cold.
-The average temperature during the cold months (December and January) is 6 degrees Celsius, whilst the average, during the hottest months (July and August), is 25 degrees Celsius.
+The climate in Madrid is dry and annual rainfall is low.
+The city boasts blue skies worthy of a Velázquez; summers are hot and winters cold.
+The average temperature during the cold months (December and January) is 6 degrees Celsius, whilst the average during the hottest months (July and August) is 25 degrees Celsius.